-As one of the leading family law firms in Singapore, we frequently act for clients on child adoption matters.
+As a leading family law firm in Singapore, we frequently act for clients on child adoption matters.

 When an adoption order is passed by the court, the child’s legal ties with the biological parents will be severed and all the rights, duties, obligations and liabilities shall vest in the adoptive parents.
 This is pursuant to section 7(1) of the Adoption of Children Act.